Shruthirdy/GatorTicketMaster/README.md

   Contains the implementation of the type inference system.
 It includes predicates for inferring types of expressions, statements, code blocks, built-in functions, and global definitions.
 - **`typeInf.plt`**
   Contains the unit tests for the project.
 This file tests various components of the type inference system to ensure correctness.

-## Conclusion

-This project implements a simplified OCaml-style type inference system in Prolog.
-It supports basic arithmetic, variable definitions, control structures, and bonus features like sum and tuple types along with pattern matching.
-The comprehensive test suite ensures that all components behave as expected.

-**Happy coding!** 🎉